Covid 19 Q and A

 A: Historically, we have had staff who work for the camp from other countries.
 We were hoping to do so again in 2020.
 However, with a travel ban in place, we are unlikely to do so.
 If this changes before the summer, international staff members will be required to self-isolate for 14 days prior to beginning work.

-A: First, we will not process any payments until we know for certain that we will operate this summer.
+A: We will not process any payments until we know for certain that we will operate this summer.
 We’ll reach out to you with further information once we learn more.
 If you need some flexibility in paying for camp this summer, we’ll do what we can to help.

 Q: Will services that the camp provides be affected at all?

-A: Possibly.
-We may need to change the way we serve lunch and we'll wait to see what the recommendations are going to be for busing and public transportation.
+A: Most certainly.
+We'll wait to see what the recommendations are going to be for food services, programming and bus and public transportation.
 We are considering alternatives that will put more space between each person.
 Adjustments will be required and we’re working on these, but at this point it is hard to know what they are going to look like.

 Q: Will camp feel the same?

 A: A young camper holding hands with their counsellor, greeting campers with a high five as they get off the bus, feeling the energy as the entire camp gathers together, sharing a meal with everyone under the same roof.
 These are the things that come to mind when I think of camp.
-If we are unable to participate in these and other activities may well have an impact on how camp feels.
+We will be unable to participate in these and other activities and this will have an impact on how camp feels.
 Of course there are other things that make camp special such as taking on challenges or learning to adapt to a new situation.
 We’re going to do what we can to try and make camp as special as it has been.
-Hopefully we’ll have a chance to do that this summer.

 We will be considering further adaptations to our program, if necessary, to ensure the safety of our campers and staff.
 As the information necessary to make sound decisions becomes available, we will keep you up to date.